Cloud-Based Comprehensive Website Security Solutions

-If you wish to stop receiving these e-mail’s or entries, you may want to do some validation on the fields within your form to ensure that data is being submitted in the correct formats before triggering e-mail’s or database inputs.
-Since we insert data that would not likely be valid for any fields on your site, these validation measures should stop you from getting these empty e-mail’s or entries.
+If you wish to stop receiving these emails or entries, you may want to do some validation on the fields within your form to ensure that the data is being submitted in the correct formats before triggering emails or database inputs.
+Since we insert data that is likely not valid for any fields on your site, these validation measures should stop you from getting these empty emails or entries.
 It’s also good coding and security practice to make sure your site’s visitors are providing the correct data in the expected formats.
 If you need help with form validation, contact our Support team.

-During subscribing the SiteLock service, you can assign your client to a user account.
-Your client then can manage their service through https://wam.manage.name.
-Note that the client can manage all the sites under the same user account, hence it is advisable to assign different user account for different client.
+During the process of subscribing for the SiteLock service, you can assign your client to a user account.
+Your client can then manage his/her service through https://wam.manage.name.
+Note that the client can manage all the sites under the same user account, hence it is advisable to assign different user accounts for different clients.

 SiteLock is sold as a subscription per domain.
 You would purchase a separate subscription for each website that you would want to protect.

 You can manage and monitor all your sites and domains under the same dashboard if they are using the same user account.

 Malware, short for malicious software, can be installed on your website by hackers who are able to find weaknesses on your web server.
 A typical website may have thousands of potential vulnerabilities for malware injection.

 Once placed on a website, malware can then be used to spread viruses, steal personal or financial data, and even hijack computers.
 It is not easy to detect and may even infect your customers’ computers after they have visited your website.
 Ultimately, this negatively affects your business reputation and can result in lost business.

 SiteLock’s patent-pending 360-degree scan helps you to make sure your website and communications are reaching your visitors as intended in three key ways: